EthanDissmeyer/EmailGenerator/README.md

    Replace `yourFeatureName` with a clear, relevant name based on your work.

-3. When your feature is complete and all unit tests pass, push the branch and open a pull request targeting `develop`.
+3. When your feature is complete and all unit tests pass: push the branch via ``` git push origin feature/yourFeatureName ```

+4. Go to github and open a pull request targeting `develop`.

 ---